Political leanings: Democratic

 Other major donors in the 2018 cycle included Fred Eychaner, a retired media executive, who gave $6 million; hedge fund billionaire James Simons, more than $6 million; hedge fund executive S. Donald Sussman, $5 million; Henry Laufer, a former chief scientist and vice president of research for Renaissance Technologies, $2 million; and billionaire George Soros and his son, Alexander, who gave a combined $5.4 million.

-For the 2020 cycle, the top donors so far include Eychaner, who has donated $8 million; Simons, who has donated $5 million; Sussman, who has donated $4 million each; Deborah J. Simon, a philanthropist, who gave $2.5 million; and George Marcus, who gave $2 million.
+For the 2020 cycle, the top donors so far include Eychaner, who has donated $8 million; Simons, who has donated $5 million; Sussman, who has donated $4 million; and Deborah Simon, a philanthropist, who has donated $3.5 million.

 The super PAC is headed by J.B.
 Poersch, a former director of the Democratic Senatorial Campaign Committee.
 Poersch was named the super PAC’s president in early 2017.
 Its other senior advisers include co-founders Susan McCue and Rebecca Lambe, who were political aides to former Senate Democratic Leader Harry Reid of Nevada.

 On Oct.
 28, the PAC announced a new round of senior staff hires, including Ghada Alkiek as political manager.
 She previously served as Michigan Democratic Rep. Dan Kildee’s deputy chief of staff.

 As a super PAC, the Senate Majority PAC is allowed to raise and spend unlimited amounts, but it must report expenditures and all donations of more than $200 to the Federal Election Commission.
 The super PAC cannot make contributions to candidate committees and cannot coordinate independent expenditures with a candidate campaign referenced in the advertising.